Below is a partial list of current and past members of the Lab. We meet weekly during the academic year.

 Kiki Bayen is a senior in the University of Michigan Honors College planning to double major in Political Science and Data Science.
 Kiki has interned for U.S. Congresswoman Debbie Dingell and U.S. Senator Gary Peters, working mainly in constituent services and outreach.
 She has also done research in the University of Michigan Organizational Studies Department on the compositional elements of protest groups and grassroots movements.
 Kiki hopes to expand her knowledge of citizen involvement internationally, and study civic engagement in other countries.

 Fiona Shen-Bayh was a Postdoctoral Fellow at the Weiser Center for Emerging Democracies.
 She is now an assistant professor at William and Mary.
 Her research interests include authoritarian courts and state repression in developing countries with a particular focus on sub-Saharan Africa.
 Her work has been funded by the National Science Foundation and published in World Politics.
 She earned her PhD and MA in Political Science from the University of California, Berkeley and her BA in Economics from Vassar College.

-Jonathan George is a junior at the University of Michigan, Ann Arbor, studying Political Science and Biomolecular Science.
+Jonathan George has now graduated from the University of Michigan, Ann Arbor, studying Political Science and Biomolecular Science.
 In the future, he plans on attending law school and hopes to one day become a federal judge.
 In his free time, Jonathan enjoys playing the piano and visiting the local farmers markets.